LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Definition

 Right-click on a predicate (or non-terminal) name in a goal or predicate directive and select the "Go to Definition" context menu item to go to the first clause defining the predicate.
 Note that some definitions may only be resolved at runtime (e.g., in a message to _self_ goal or when dynamic predicates are used).
-When a definition is not found, try in alternative to go to the declaration and then to the references.
+When a definition is not found, try in alternative to go to the declaration and then to the implementations.

 #### Go to Type Definition